remzi-arpacidusseau/ostep-homework/vm-api/SOLUTION.md

 I attempt a read of `data[50]`.
 The program runs without problem.
 Valgrind does identify the problem as a read of memory that had been freed.

+# Question 8

+As expected, when the vector is constructed of an array, its gets are order of magnitude more performant than the vector as a list.
+However, the vector as a list has slightly more perfomant adds.
+When testing the adds, the list performed slightly better.
+However, I believe the difference could be more significant in certain situations when using realloc.
+If there are not contiguous memory blocks, realloc will need to move all existing data.
+This will slow performance of the array vector.